tigeryuxu/Myelin/CNN-UNet/README.md

       * "Results"
       * "Demo-data"

+## Training:

 ## Troubleshooting:
+1. Recommended computational specifications:
+    * > 8GB RAM

-1. If program does not run or computer freezes:
+2. If program does not run or computer freezes:
     * Check the size of your images.
 If they are larger than 5000 x 5000 pixels, you may need to:
         * move to a computer with RAM > 8 GB
         * crop your image and analyze half of it at a time

-2. If you would like to use your own checkpoint from training:
+3. If you would like to use your own checkpoint from training:
     * navigate to the folder “Checkpoints” and replace the files with your own checkpoint files.